vigiloauth/vigilo/README.md

 - `breaking`: Introduce a breaking change that may require users to modify their code or dependencies.
 - `feat`: Add a new feature that enhances the functionality of the project.
 - `fix`: Apply a bug fix that resolves an issue without affecting functionality.
-- `task`: Add or modify internal functionality that supports the codebase but doesn't introduce a new feature or fix a bug (e.g., utility methods, service logic, or internal improvements).
-- `chore`: Miscellaneous or updates that aren't features or fixes (e.g., updating build tools, dependencies, or configuration files).
-- `docs`: Modify documentation, such as fixing typos or adding new content.
+- `docs`: Update documentation, such as fixing typos or adding new information.
-- `style`: Apply code style or formatting changes that do not affect behavior.
+- `style`: Changes that don’t affect the code’s behavior, like formatting or code style adjustments.
-- `refactor`: Restructure existing code without changing its external behavior.
+- `refactor`: Refactor code without adding features or fixing bugs.
-- `test`: Add or modify tests without affecting functionality.
+- `test`: Add or modify tests.
+- `chore`: Miscellaneous changes like updates to build tools or dependencies.

 ## 6. License
-Copyright 2024 Olivier Pimparé-Charbonneau
+Copyright 2024 Olivier Pimparé-Charbonneau, Zachary Sexton

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.